isaacalao/Secure-REST/README.md

-# Secure-RESTful
+# Secure-REST
-A RESTful API implementation tailored to initiate secure and reliable exchange of data from a server to a client or vice versa.
+A REST API implementation tailored to initiate secure and reliable exchange of data from a server to a client or vice versa.

 ## Getting Started
 Make sure you are in the correct directory (that means the directory where `.git` is)